lekhana3003/SimplCache/README.md

 ---
 **NOTE:**

-By default, the eviction policy is set to LRU and cache type is set as Write through.
+By default, the Eviction policy is set to LRU and Cache type is set as Write-through.

 ---
 ### 3.2 Setting Cache Properties
 #### 3.2.1 Eviction Policy
-<b>setEvictionPolicy</b> is used to set the eviction which accepts an enum of <b>EVICTION_TYPES</B>.
+<b>setEvictionPolicy</b> is used to set the eviction policy which accepts an enum of <b>EVICTION_TYPES</B>.
 There are two types of eviction policies provided currently,
 * LRU Eviction<br>
 Whenever a new object is put into the cache the least recently used object is evicted from cache after writing the object into cache.